 Update 2020-06-30: I am still very happy with Brave, which I use everywhere (including in lieu of apps like Twitter and Facebook).
 If you care about your online privacy, downloading and using the Brave browser is the least you should do.

-First off, a disclosure: If you use my referral link to download the Brave browser, I will receive a small amount of BAT as a reward.
+First off, a disclosure: If you use my referral link to download the Brave browser, I will receive a small amount of BAT as a reward (until 2020-11-23, at which point the Brave referral program gets discontinued).
 But this is not why I write this.
 I write this because I got tired of giving the individual spiel to friends and family, the spiel being that there’s no reason to not use Brave, or at least to not give it a try.

 I have been using Brave since its public beta in 2016 — long before the referral system was in place — although I didn’t make it my default browser until the 1.0 release in late 2019.
 Brave is now the default browser on all but one of my devices.
 Here’s why:

 - Brave is like Chrome without the Google trackers.
 Brave blocks all third-party ads and trackers, which makes it faster and protects user privacy.

 - Brave is based on the open-source Chromium — just like Chrome, Edge, Opera, Samsung browser.

 - Brave gives users the option to view privacy-respecting ads, for which users receive BAT.

 - Web publishers can receive BAT tips from Brave users, which is an easy, seamless way to reward the websites you like.
 This blog and my Twitter are Brave-verified publishers.

 Some Google services (like Google Translate) do not yet work with Brave.
 I still use Chrome for all Google services like Gmail and Drive and Docs — they require a Google account, so blocking trackers there is pointless.
 For everything else I use Brave.